16. Debugging

 2 return a + b

-• There is nothing wrong with this function, but what would happen if you called the function with the following two sets of arguments
+• There is nothing wrong with this function, but notice what happens with these two calls

 • inconsistent(1, 1) returns 2